katzy687/cookiecutter-pypackage-minimal/README.md

 - Pushing tags that start with "v" will kick off release workflow.
 - To upload package to Pypi, must add Repository secrets `PYPI_API_TOKEN` and `TEST_PYPI_TOKEN`
 - [Release Changelog Builder](https://github.com/marketplace/actions/release-changelog-builder) for adding PR details to releases.
-Add more labels to `changelog_config.json`
+Add more labels to `changelog_config.json` and then confirm that labels exist in repo.
 - Add some [Git Emojis](https://gitmoji.dev/) to commits and CI jobs ⚡️

 ### Versioning And Release